 Lease Liability: On November 6, 2019, the District entered into a 5-year lease agreement for two units of a building in El Dorado Hills of 3,439 square feet from May 22, 2020 to May 21, 2025.
 The lease contains two 5-year options to renew the lease.
 It is not considered reasonably certain that the option periods would be exercised; therefore, the option periods were not included in the lease term for the lease liability calculation.
-The District's incremental borrowing rate was 4.25% at the July 1, 2021 GASB 87 implementation date.
+For the purposes of discounting future payments on the lease, the District used a discount rate of 4.25%, which represents the District's estimated incremental borrowing rate.
 The facility will be used for training classes until a permanent training facility is constructed, which is expected to be funded with development fees.
-The implementation of this Statement resulted in the recognition of a leased building of \$209,323 (lease liability plus initial payment) and lease liability of \$204,852 at July 1, 2021.
 Monthly payments of principal and interest range from \$4,471 to \$5,021.
-The future lease payments and the net present of value of the payments for the building were as follows at June 30, 2023:
+The future lease payments and the net present of value of the payments for the building were as follows at June 30, 2024: